In soil we trust. Farming must not only be sustainable; it has to be regenerative.

 Land is meant to be a living thing.
 It contains the natural order of all living things: Life, Growth, Death, Decay, Life, Growth, Death, Decay.
 The land is our teacher.
-Looking back to the evolution of out ecosystem informs the way we manage land today.
+Looking back to the evolution of our ecosystem informs the way we manage land today.
 The energy cycle, carbon cycle, mineral cycle, microbe cycle, water cycle have all co-evolved with plants, microbes, and animals since our planet's creation.
-Our passion is to create an environment that allows these cycles to flow freely: microbes feed plants which feed the animals which spread urine and feces to microbes which feeds the plants which feeds the animals.
+Our passion is to create an environment that allows these cycles to flow freely: microbes feed plants which feed the animals which spread urine and feces to microbes which feeds the plants which feed the animals.

 Fewer than 20 years ago, White Oak Pastures had evolved into a conventionally-run commodity cattle farm.
 We employed all of the industrial tools that science had developed to take the costs out of farming, including pesticides, chemical fertilizers, hormones, and antibiotics.
 Even while using these artificial crutches, our family never ceased to believe that we were being good stewards of our land.
 We were completely oblivious to the grave consequences that can result from fighting against nature.
 We were unwittingly steering our family heritage in a direction that was not environmentally sustainable.
-But by the mid-1990’s, White Oak Pastures Owner Will Harris had become disenchanted with the excesses of that system.
+But by the mid-1990s, White Oak Pastures Owner Will Harris had become disenchanted with the excesses of that system.
 In 1995 he made the bold—and some thought, foolish—decision to take the farm back to its origins.

 Today, we are raising cattle, sheep, goats, hogs, poultry, and rabbits using the same methods Will’s great-grandfather used a century-and-a-half ago.
 We proactively support nature's food chain, using only sun, soil, and rain to grow sweet grasses for our animals to eat.
 Using Regenerative Land Management, we rotate complimentary animal species side-by-side through our pastures.
 The cows graze the grass, the sheep and goats eat the weeds and shrubs, and the chickens peck at the grubs and insects.
 All species naturally fertilize the land, and our soil is again a living organic medium that teems with life.